TABLE OF CONTENTS

 for better file sorting.

-- MP3: Makes individual MP3 files from each song.
+- Record to MP3s: Makes individual MP3 files from each song.
+If this

-- Record to WAV: Makes individual, uncompressed WAV files from each song.
+- Record to WAV: Makes individual WAV files from each song.

 the recording session ends, all your recorded tracks are burned to an MP3